kozodoi/website/README.md

 ---

-# Blog

-This repository contains files and scripts necessary for hosting my personal blog.
+This repository stores files and scripts for hosting my personal blog.

-The blog is available at https://kozodoi.github.io/
+The blog is available at https://kozodoi.me

-Check out my blog for machine learning tutorials, competition solutions and findings from different projects.
-If you are interested, check out other website sections to see my work and connect with me on social media.
+Check out the blog for machine learning tutorials, competition solutions and findings from different projects.
+If you are interested, check out other website sections to see my work.